jolars/ProjectRoot.jl/docs/src/index.md

 ## Acknowledgements

-This package is mostly a direct port of the R package [here](https://here.r-lib.org/).
+This package is inspired by similar packages for other languages, such as the R package [here](https://here.r-lib.org/) and the Python package [pyprojroot](https://pypi.org/project/pyprojroot/).

 ## Alternatives